yuqing123/Coursera_final_project/README.md

 **Step 4:**

 Combine both train and test files to one ultimate data frame in the form of subject_number, labels, the actual data.

+**Step 5:**
+Save the data set in text file called clean_data.txt

+**Step 4:**
+Save a separate data file called average_data.txt which contains the average of each variable for each activity and each subject in the previous dataset